Year 3 To Year 6

 All children at Hurlingham, whatever their age, enjoy a wide variety of learning experiences outside the classroom.
 Never is this more apparent, however, than during Year 4: they are always heading out somewhere or other!
 Recent visits have included Buckingham Palace, the National Gallery, Bentley Priory Museum, Brooklands Museum, the British Museum, the Royal Courts of Justice, Chelsea Football Club, Pevensey Castle and Battle Abbey… the list seems endless!

 At Hurlingham, the end of Year 4 feels like the end of Year 6 in many other schools: children are aware that they are coming to the end of their school lives characterised by one predominant classroom and teacher.
-They become very interested and excited at the prospect of what lies ahead in Upper School.
+They become very interested and excited at the prospect of what lies ahead in Upper School. – For this they are moving to Y5 and 6 as they are already in Upper School.
+In Years 5 and 6 they still have form teachers who have a close pastoral relationship with their form, they teach them personal development, PSHEE and other subjects.
+The Y5 and 6 teachers also teach the English and Maths in their year groups.

 Between the ages of nine and eleven, Hurlingham children practise all the skills they’ll need for their senior school lives.
 Not only do we provide them with individualised, personalised education that prepares them thoroughly for whatever entrance examinations they are destined to sit, we also give them a school experience that mirrors the challenges that they’ll encounter once they’re living the next stage of their education.